Top 6 Essential Oil For Ingrown Hair & DIY Recipes

 4. Chamomile Essential Oil Soothes Ingrown Hair

-The essential oil of chamomile has shown to be effective in lowering discomfort and irritation caused by skin conditions including cold sores, infections, eczema and psoriasis.
-The oil is equally effective in tackling the discomfort and irritation caused by ingrown hair.
+The essential oil of chamomile has shown to be effective in lowering discomfort and irritation caused by skin conditions including cold sores, infections, etc. The oil is equally effective in tackling the discomfort and irritation caused by ingrown hair.
 It is diluted and applied on the bumps and inflammation caused due to razor cuts.

-The essential oil of lemongrass is used for its anti-inflammatory properties and healing abilities.
-Dilute lemongrass oil with coconut oil and apply it on the ingrown hair to soothe any discomfort, reduce inflammation and promote faster healing.
+The essential oil of lemongrass is used for its health based abilities.
+Dilute lemongrass oil with coconut oil and apply it on the ingrown hair to soothe any discomfort.

 6. Peppermint Essential Oil For Ingrown Hair Therapy

-The essential oil of peppermint is known to soothe inflammation.
+The essential oil of peppermint is known to soothe skin.
 When applied topically, it reduces or stops itchiness of the skin.
-Dilute peppermint oil with jojoba oil and apply it on the ingrown hair to soothe any discomfort, reduce inflammation and promote healing.
+Dilute peppermint oil with jojoba oil and apply it on the ingrown hair to soothe any discomfort, reduce irritation, and promote healing.

 Other Methods of Taking Care of Ingrown Hair